altimmons/LangNotes/Python.md

             i = val
         else:
             i += 1
- #And here’s an example of changing the counter:
+ #And here's an example of changing the counter:

  >>> it = counter(10)  #doctest: +SKIP
  >>> next(it)  #doctest: +SKIP